ECP-WarpX/picsar/README.md

 First, download and install [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html).

-You can create the documentation by command line ([see this page for more information](https://www.stack.nl/~dimitri/doxygen/manual/doxygen_usage.html))
+You can create the documentation by command line ([see this page for more information](https://www.stack.nl/~dimitri/doxygen/manual/doxygen_usage.html)).
+In `Doxygen/` folder, type:

 ```
-doxygen Doxygen/Doxyfile
+doxygen Doxyfile
 ```

 The html documentation is then accessible in `Doxygen/html/index.html`.